haqeemsulaiman/01_ConsoleApp_FirstApp/01_ConsoleApp_FirstApp/ConsoleApp_FirstApp/ReadMe.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine from the GitHub Repo.
 2. Open the solution in Visual Studio or your preferred C# IDE.
 3. Build and run the project.
 4. Follow the prompts in the console to interact with the application.